framsouza/eck-saml-hot-warm-cold/README.md

-# Configuring SAML with a hot-worm-cold architecture using ECK
+# Configuring SAML with a hot-warm-cold architecture using ECK

-This article will guide to setup a SAML with auth0 as idp & Kibana as sp using a hot/warm/cold artechicture with ECK, the purpose of this project is to use production features like: **dedicated nodes, zone awareness, pod & node affinity, podDisruption, dedicated storage class**.
-If you interested in know more about it in deep you should check the [ECK](https://github.com/framsouza/eck) article.
+This doc will guide you setup a SAML with auth0 as idp using a hot/warm/cold artechicture with ECK, the purpose of this project is to use production features like: **dedicated nodes, zone awareness, pod & node affinity, podDisruption & dedicated storage class**.
+If you are interested to know more about it in deep you should check the [ECK](https://github.com/framsouza/eck) article.
 Also you should be familiar with how [SAML](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/saml-guide-stack.html) works.

 ### Scenario
-On this scenario let's assume you want to deploy ECK to handle application logging and you want to use a centralized way to authenticate into Kibana using auth0.
+In this scenario let's deploy ECK to handle application logging along wtih a ceentralized way to authenticate into Kibana using auth0.
 As logging data (time-series) has a predictable time of life, we can use hot, warm & cold architecture to have a better way to deal with your data over time.

-You will deploy the following resources:
+We will deploy the following resources:
 - ECK Operator
 - Elasticsearch
 - Kibana